1. Galileo's Square-Cube Law

 The Square-Cube Law applies to the bone supporting frame of vertebrates in the same way that it applies to non-living objects.
 If an individual is twice as tall as similar animals, its cross sectional areas of its leg bones are four times greater while its weight is eight times greater.
 This means that the stress on its bones is twice as much. and so the larger animal is much more likely of breaking its bones.
 Because of scaling properties, the larger terrestrial vertebrates are at a much higher risk of breaking their bones than the smaller vertebrates.

-Picture of Cat up in a Tree A cat is not worried about falling and it will be annoyed if you try to rescue it.
+Picture of Cat up in a Tree A cat that has climbed up a tree is not worried about falling and it will be annoyed if you try to rescue it.

 When an animal lands after a fall the stress on the leg bones is many times greater than when it is standing still.
 So all animals need to have bones that are many times stronger than what is needed when it is just standing still.
 Also, similar to the engineering design of man-made structures, for safety sake, an animal’s bones need to be many times stronger than what would be the bare minimum required to withstand the greatest expected impact.